LL08-MathematicalModelling-dowell/100114-Message-Analysis/README.md

 # Steps to use DoWell Message Analysis Web App

 ## Step 1:
-To submit a request for the database, please begin by logging into Message Analysis page.
+To analyze your text, please begin by logging into Message Analysis page.
 You can access the login page by clicking on the following link: [Message Analysis Login](https://livinglab100114.pythonanywhere.com/) <br>
-Once you have successfully logged in, you will be redirected to the home page.
+Once you have successfully logged in, you will see this page.
 From there, you can see an option which is "summery generator".

 ![Home](screenshots/home.jpg)
 <br>